Flexible MBA

 Initially, the Action Lab requirement will be satisfied by successfully completing any of the following:

-- Sasin-MIT Action Learning Lab: If you want to go into consulting or work on practical projects in a specific industry, you might choose this as your Action Learning Lab.
+- Sasin-MIT Action Learning Lab: The Sasin-MIT Action Learning Lab is a joint initiative of the MIT Sloan School of Management and Sasin School of Management.
+This experience engages joint teams of MBA students from the two schools to work collaboratively on key management challenges facing host companies.
+If you want to go into consulting or work on practical projects in a specific industry, you might choose this as your Action Learning Lab.

-- Sustainability Lab: If you are interested in sustainability management you will want to choose this as your Action Learning Lab and work on real sustainability problems, with real businesses.
+- Sustainability Lab: The Sustainability Lab provides opportunities for students to work on solutions to complex real-world sustainability issues through close collaboration and engagement with a multitude of stakeholders.
+If you are interested in sustainability management you will want to choose this as your Action Learning Lab and work on real sustainability problems, with real businesses.

 It’s practical, hands-on, teamwork!